← Back to ResourcesBreed Guides

 Why is Basset recall so bad?

 Genetics, not training failure.
-Scent-processing brain center outcompetes recall processing.
-Bassets bred for centuries to follow scent over distance.
+The scent-processing brain centre outcompetes recall processing.
+Bassets were bred for centuries to follow scent over distance.
 Most lifelong Basset owners never trust their dogs off-leash in unfenced spaces.
 Build management around the limit.

 Off-leash safe in Calgary?